tildeclub/site/wiki/source/donate.md

 **NOTE: Please E-Mail root@tilde.club to notify that you have donated so we can add you to the gold star supporters list.

+## Tildeverse Swag

+The Tildeverse now has a shop you can buy some Tildeverse swag at.
+If any profit is made it will be pooled and distributed to tildeverse administrators and admins to help aid in the upkeep of their tilde communities.
+Find it here: [Tildeverse Shop](https://shop.tildeverse.org/)

 ## Be Involved!

 Other then financial contributions best thing to do is be involved in the community.